Attendance Allowance and Pension Age Disability Payment in Scotland

 Text: 0800 731 0317

-They will then send out an information pack and self-assessment form.
+They will then send you an information pack and self-assessment form.
 It is important to include as much detailed information about your care needs as you can.

 Attendance Allowance can be backdated to the date of your phone call if you return the claim pack within 6 weeks.